LACMTA/marketing-docs/docs/Getting-Started/index.md

   - Onboarding
   - Administrative
 ---

-# How to get started
+# How To Get Started

 Here you can find information for new hires and general administrative processes that you may not do regularly.

 This site is designed to orient people working with Metro's Marketing Division on [projects](../projects/index.md), [processes](../processes/index.md), and [software/services](../software/index.md).